-What vote is required for approval of the amended and restated 2011 Equity Incentive Plan?
+What vote is required for approval of the 2016 Equity Incentive Plan?

-Approval of the amended and restated Griffon Corporation 2011 Equity Incentive Plan requires the favorable vote of a majority of the shares present in person or by proxy voting on the matter at the Annual Meeting once a quorum is present.
-Abstentions will be counted and will have the same effect as a vote against the proposal.
+Approval of the Griffon Corporation 2016 Equity Incentive Plan requires the favorable vote of a majority of the shares present in person or by proxy and entitled to vote on the matter at the Annual Meeting once a quorum is present.
+In determining whether the proposal to approve the plan receives the required number of affirmative votes, abstentions will be counted and will have the same effect as a vote against the proposal.
 Under applicable NYSE rules, brokers are not permitted to vote shares held for a customer without specific instructions from the customer.
-Broker non-votes will be disregarded and will have no effect on the outcome of the vote.
+Broker nonvotes will be disregarded and will have no effect on the outcome of the vote.